wds4/DCoSL/bounties/nostrBountiesDescription.md

 In its current form, Curated Lists is functional but needs better UX to attract users and gain visibility.
 A series of bounties is envisioned to refactor the existing functionality of Curated Lists as a website (and maybe eventually to add some additional functionality, such as an API).

 Rather than improve the UX of the existing desktop client (UX not being my strong suit), I would like to focus on fleshing out the repo for the DCoSL protocol itself, which is woefully incomplete.
 I would also like to author and submit a NIP that might act as a bridge between nostr and dcosl.
-For now, the best record of the dcosl protocol is its implementation the desktop client.
+For now, the best record of the dcosl protocol is its implementation in the Pretty Good Apps desktop client.

 This 10 mil sat bounty refers to [Phase 1](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1.md), a basic Curated Lists explorer.
 Visitors to the site should be able to view existing Curated Lists and list items that have been broadcast as kind: 9901 and 39901 using the DCoSL protocol [DIP 1101](https://github.com/wds4/DCoSL/blob/main/dips/networking/nostr/1101.md), somewhat analogous to [listr.lol](listr.lol) for NIP-51 lists.
 Follow the [link](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1.md) for additional details.